Scriptlang/Scriptlang/README.md

 # How to compile

-We don't have a build system set in place just yet.
-You'll have to use Eclipse and import this project into your IDE.
+We don't have an acessible build system set in place just yet.
+You'll have to use Eclipse and import this project into your IDE and compile it from there.

 # How to run